 The original Panama canal consists of six lock chambers.
 Three are on the Pacific side (there are two locks at Miraflores and a third at Pedro Miguel) and three locks are on the Atlantic side (all of them at Gatún).
 Massive Lake Gatún lies in the middle.

-Ships enter the first three locks and are raised a total of 87 feet to reach Lake Gatún which they slowly travel across.
+Ships enter the first three locks and are raised a total of 87 feet (26 meters) to reach Lake Gatún which they slowly travel across.
 Then they enter the second set of three locks which lowers them back to sea level.
 Think of locks as water-powered escalators.

 Our time-lapse video, below, shows two cruise ships passing through the Miraflores Locks and will demonstrate how this engineering wonder works.